 On Tuesday, Feb.
 19, 1980, Bon Scott was found dead.

-That Time the Beatles Met the Maharishi
+The Day the Beatles Met the Maharishi

 Top 10 Peter Gabriel Genesis Songs

 Though his tenure was less than a decade, the mark he left on the band, and the fans, is undeniable.